 1. Prepare Yourself

-2. Create a Safe and Supportive Environment
+2. Create a Safe Space

 3. Use Age-Appropriate Language

-4. Be Honest but Gentle
+4. Be Honest, Yet Gentle

 5. Encourage Questions and Listen